Can You Get a DUI on a Bike in Minnesota?

 Likely the most common option in this a situation involving an intoxicated cyclist would be an arrest for disorderly conduct.
 Disorderly conduct is a broad offense that can cover a wide range of behavior, including causing a disturbance in public.

 Often, the primary goal of the police will be to first remove a person from the street.
 For that reason, they might make an arrest even if they are unlikely to obtain a conviction.
+The legitimacy of the traffic stop can be challenged in court, which could potentially lead to the dismissal of charges if the stop is deemed unlawful.

 Talk to an Minneapolis DUI Defense Lawyer About Your Charges Right Away